 The Imperial Beach Pier is a great place to take children fishing for the day, and no fishing license is required.
 The Tin Fish restaurant is located at the end of the pier.

 Note: The Sun and Sea Festival in Imperial Beach has replaced the U.S. Open Sandcastle Competition.
-You can find it listed on our events page for July.
+It is typically held in July.

 San Diego Imperial Beach California - Photo Credit Gary White